accordproject/techdocs/docs/started-hello.md

 This should create a new contract text and output:
 ```
-13:17:18 - info: Name of the person to greet: "John Doe".
+13:17:18 - INFO: Name of the person to greet: "John Doe".
 Thank you!
 ```